 - SO2 – Sulfur dioxide

 - H2SO4/SO3 – Sulfuric acid/Sulfur trioxide

 SO2 treatment and SO3 treatment are the most common needs for acid gas control.
 However, recent MACT regulations for utility and industrial boilers are driving dry sorbent injection (DSI) use for multi-pollutant removal situations.

 Mississippi Lime has a wide range of calcium-based reagents and the required expertise to support your application needs.

 Dry Sorbent Injection

-A Dry Sorbent Injection system directly injects a fine powder of dry sorbent into the duct downstream the combustion chamber.
+A Dry Sorbent Injection system directly injects a fine powder of dry sorbent into the duct downstream of the combustion chamber.
 The alkaline sorbent reacts with acids in the flue gas and the dry reaction products are removed in the particulate collector or in the wet scrubber liquor.
-DSI technology was originally developed in the late ’80s to respond to the EPA regulations on emission control of acid gasses for older power plants that required low cost easy retrofitting solutions.
+DSI technology was originally developed in the late ’80s to respond to the EPA regulations on emission control of acid gasses for older power plants that required low-cost, easy retrofitting solutions.

 Dry sorbent injection of hydrated lime is an effective approach for acid gas control, primarily due to its simplicity in process configurations, low capital costs, and in contrast to the sodium-based sorbents, the absence of ash handling concerns.
 Bag filters have been favored because the deposited dust layers contain unreactive sorbent that further reduces the acid gas content in the exhaust gases.
 DSI on ESP systems have been proven effective, especially with SO3 mitigation.